ExistedGit/Dota2Cheat/README.md

 To open the cheat menu, press Insert

 This list is subject to frequent change as I'm testing new features
-* Illusion coloring(red for enemy's, green for friendly)

 * Automation:
   * Magic Wand and Faerie Fire usage with customizable health tresholds
   * Hand of Midas usage on nearby big neutrals, ranged & flagbearer lane creeps and catapults